Woman swimming in turquoise waters with towering limestone mountains in the distance

 Hanoi is a bustling and busy city.
 It is wonderful, cultural, and full of delicious foods.
 And it is very chaotic.

 And while I think it’s chaotic in a good and exciting way, you may want a break from city life.
-Heading from Hanoi to Halong Bay is a perfect break-up of the chaos, especially if you plan to spend a couple of days in the city.
+Heading from Hanoi to Halong Bay is a perfect break-up of the chaos, especially if you plan to spend a couple of days in the city or are on a 10 day trip through Northern Vietnam.

 You have a few options in planning your trip from Hanoi to Halong or Bai Tu Long Bay.
 The first option is to spend the time researching tour guides ahead of your Vietnam vacation and scour online review sites to try to make the best selection.
 Spoiler alert – a lot of companies have very similar options, so try not to lose sleep combing through dozens to find different routes.
 I linked what I feel are the best ones below.
 By going this route and pre-booking, you may get a discount if you book a couple months in advance.